jup-ag/space-station/docs/8-additional-topics/1-composing-with-versioned-transaction.md

 Get more details from the <a href="https://docs.solana.com/developing/programming-model/runtime">Solana runtime</a>.
 </details>

-By utilizing Versioned Transactions with Address Lookup Tables, all Jupiter swaps can now be done in a single transaction with ~50% of the transaction size freed for anyone to add their own instructions to.
+By utilizing Versioned Transactions with Address Lookup Tables, all Jupiter swaps can now be done in a single transaction with approximately 50% of the transaction size freed for anyone to add their own instructions.

 ## What are Versioned Transactions?